hoseinaghaei/router_simulation/README.md

 #### `accept_packet(packet)`

-- Description: This function adds the incoming packet to the queue and assigns it to an idle processor if available.
+- This function adds the incoming packet to the queue and assigns it to an idle processor if available.

 #### `empty_queue()`

-- Description: When all packets have arrived, this function empties the queue by processing each packet in the order they were received.
+- When all packets have arrived, this function empties the queue by processing each packet in the order they were received.
 It continues processing until all packets are processed.

 #### `pick_from_queue()`

-- Description: This function checks for idle processors and waiting packets.
+- This function checks for idle processors and waiting packets.
 If both are available, it pops a packet from the queue and starts processing it.